starch-uk/sca-extra/CONTRIBUTING.md

 - Use action verbs: `PreferSafeNavigationOperator`, `AvoidOneLinerMethods`
 - Avoid abbreviations unless widely understood

-### Property Configuration Guidelines

-- Use properties for configurable thresholds or lists
-- Provide sensible defaults
-- Document each property with a description
-- Use appropriate types (string, integer, boolean)
-- Consider backward compatibility when adding properties

 ## Testing Requirements

 ### All Rules Must Have: